Fidge123/DSAbot/README.md

 Bestanden mit QS 3
 ```

-### Aptitude
+### Aptitude and Incompetent

-If your character has aptitude in a certain skill, you may reroll one die and keep the better result.
+If your character has aptitude in a certain skill, you may re-roll one die and keep the better result.
 The bot supports this similarly to fate points.

 > !
 14 14 15 @ 10-1-2 Kraftakt